Governance Advisory Arrangement

 For NFU Mutual customers whose personal pension plan policy is, or was, part of a group arrangement (your employer paid across contributions via payroll for two or more employees), then it is treated by the financial authorities as a “workplace pension scheme”.

 From 6 April 2015, all providers of workplace pensions had to appoint an independent committee to represent the interests of members of workplace pension schemes.
-NFU Mutual appointed Pitmans Trustees Limited (PTL) to establish this committee, which is called a Governance Advisory Arrangement (GAA).
+NFU Mutual appointed Zedra Governance Limited to establish this committee, which is called a Governance Advisory Arrangement (GAA).

 If the provider does not address the concerns to the satisfaction of the GAA, the GAA can escalate those concerns to the Financial Conduct Authority.
 Each year, starting from April 2016, the GAA will openly publish an Annual Report on its work.